astronomer/docs/learn/error-notifications-in-airflow.md

 ## Airflow callbacks

-In Airflow you can define actions to be taken after successful and failed runs using the following parameters:
+In Airflow you can define actions to be taken due to different DAG or task states using `*_callback` parameters:

 - `on_success_callback`: Invoked when a task or DAG succeeds.
 - `on_failure_callback`: Invoked when a task or DAG fails.

-Additionally there are two task parameters that take a callable which is executed when a task is in a certain state:

 - `on_execute_callback`: Invoked right before a task begins executing.
+This callback only exists at the task level.
 - `on_retry_callback`: Invoked when a task is retried.
+This callback only exists at the task level.

-The `sla_miss_callback` which is invoked when a task or DAG misses its defined [Service Level Agreement (SLA)](#airflow-service-level-agreements) can only be defined at the DAG level to be used for each task in a DAG which has an SLA defined.
+- `sla_miss_callback`: Invoked when a task or DAG misses its defined [Service Level Agreement (SLA)](#airflow-service-level-agreements).
+This callback can only be defined at the DAG level to be used for each task in a DAG which has an SLA defined.

 Any Python callable can be provided to the `*_callback` parameters.
 Airflow 2.6 added the functionality of using [notifiers](#notifiers) and the option to provide several callback items to the same callback parameter in a list.

-### Set DAG and task-level callbacks
+### Set DAG and task level callbacks

 To define a notification at the DAG level, you can set the `*_callback` parameters in your DAG instantiation.
+DAG level notifications will trigger callback functions based on the state of the entire DAG run.

 ```python
 def my_success_callback_function(context):